conan-io/docs/reference/config_files/settings.rst

 - **armv8_32**: The ARM 32 bit version 8 architecture.
 It covers only the ``aarch32`` instruction set (a.k.a. ``ILP32``).
 - **armv8.3**: The ARM 64 bit and 32 bit compatible version 8.3 architecture.
 Also known as ``arm64e``, it is used on the A12 chipset added in the latest iPhone models (XS/XS Max/XR).
-- **arm64e**: Windows 11 ARM64 (Emulation Compatible).
+- **arm64ec**: Windows 11 ARM64EC (Emulation Compatible).
 This architecture support is **experimental** and incomplete.
-The only usage is to define CMAKE_GENERATOR_PLATFORM in CMake VS generators.
+Supported in CMake for VS and MSBuild integrations..
 Report new issues in Github if necessary.
 - **sparc**: The SPARC (Scalable Processor Architecture) originally developed by Sun Microsystems.
 - **sparcv9**: The SPARC version 9 architecture.
 - **mips**: The 32 bit MIPS (Microprocessor without Interlocked Pipelined Stages) developed by MIPS Technologies (formerly MIPS Computer